-The first Phase of the EA/WML application process is the scoping phase, which will inform the impact assessment phase.
-This phase provides I&APs an opportunity to provide the EAP with issues and concerns with respect to the proposed project in order to inform the technical studies so that they can evaluate these concerns during the impact assessment phase of the project.
+The first Phase of the EA/WML application process is the scoping phase, which will inform the Impact Assessment Phase.
+This Phase provides Interested and Affected Parties (I&AP's) an opportunity to provide the EAP with issues and concerns with respect to the proposed project in order to inform the technical studies so that they can evaluate these concerns during the EIA Phase of the project.